 All credits have different expiration dates, so it is to your advantage to take the quiz as soon as possible.

-AIA Members of the American Institute of Architects will receive 1.5 LUs for this instructor-led distance education course.
+AIA Members of the American Institute of Architects will receive 1.5 LUs for this computer-based course.

 BOC This course offers up to 1.5 points for BOC certified operators.